Patient Information on Psychoanalytic Therapy / Psychodynamic Psychotherapy

-The analytic discourse we engage in is of an entirely different order, distinct from the dialogues one might share with family, friends, or partners.
-The psychoanalytic exchange is a dialogue with the Other, the Other of language, which is an enigmatic dimension that exceeds spoken language and sometimes even escapes symbolisation, appearing in various forms, such as sadness, trauma, confusion, grief and anger.As an analyst, I position my presence within this structure, creating the space for you, the analysand, to take center stage.
-The work is not driven by my agenda; rather, it is about fostering the conditions necessary for you to say more about the desires and issues that may be troubling yourself.
+The analytic discourse we engage in is of a different order, distinct from the dialogues one might share with family, friends, or partners.
+The psychoanalytic exchange is a dialogue with the Other, the Other of language, which is an enigmatic dimension that exceeds spoken language and sometimes even escapes symbolisation, appearing in various forms, such as sadness, trauma, confusion, grief and anger.
+As an analyst, I position my presence within this structure, creating the space for you, the analysand, to take centre stage.
+The work is not driven by my agenda - rather, it is about fostering the conditions necessary for you to say more about the desires, anxieties or issues that may be troubling yourself.

 Book Appointment